 4. Remap the Bixby button

-Press and hold the Bixby button on your S10—it's on the left, below the volume buttons—and Samsung's digital assistant Bixby rumbles to life.
-You can't change this, but you can change what tapping or double-tapping the button does.
-Open Settings, pick Advanced features, then Bixby key, and you'll be able to choose an app.
-You can only have one custom shortcut assigned to any given app: either a single or double-tap—to open any app of your choice.
+Press and hold the Bixby button on your Samsung Galaxy S10—it’s on the left, below the volume buttons—and the company’s digital assistant Bixby rumbles to life.
+You can’t change this, but you can change what tapping or double-tapping the button does.
+You can assign a custom shortcut—a single or double-tap—to open any app of your choice.
 This function only works, however, if you create and sign into a Bixby account.

 5. Reduce distortion on ultra-wide shots

-The S10's rear camera comes packing an ultra-wide lens that you can use to fit more inside the frame.
-Activate it by tapping the triple-tree icon just next to the shutter button.
-In some cases, this creates a distorted 'fish eye' effect at the edges of the frame, but you can fix this in the camera app's settings.
-Just tap the cog icon, choose Save options, and toggle the Ultra wide lens correction switch to On.
+The S10′s rear camera comes packing an ultra-wide lens that you can use to fit more inside the frame.
+Activate it by tapping the triple-tree icon just above the shutter button.
+In some cases, this creates a distorted ‘fish eye’ effect at the edges of the frame, but you can fix this in the camera app’s settings.
+With your camera open, tap the cog icon, choose Save options, and check the Ultra wide lens correction switch is On.